grantila/fetch-h2/README.md

 where `Cookie` is a [`tough-cookie` Cookie](https://www.npmjs.com/package/tough-cookie#cookie).

+### Content encodings (compression)

+By default, `gzip` and `deflate` are supported.

 `decoders` can be an array of custom decoders, such as [`fetch-h2-br`](https://www.npmjs.com/package/fetch-h2-br) which adds Brotli content decoding support.

+### Low-level session configuration

 `session` can be used for lower-level Node.js settings.
 This is the options to [`http2::connect`](https://nodejs.org/dist/latest-v10.x/docs/api/http2.html#http2_http2_connect_authority_options_listener) (including the [`net::connect`](https://nodejs.org/dist/latest-v10.x/docs/api/net.html#net_net_connect) and [`tls::connect`](https://nodejs.org/dist/latest-v10.x/docs/api/tls.html#tls_tls_connect_options_callback) options).
 Use this option to specify `{rejectUnauthorized: false}` if you want to allow unauthorized (e.g. self-signed) certificates.

+Some of these fields are compatible with HTTP/1.1 too, such as `rejectUnauthorized`.

+### HTTP Protocols

+The type `HttpProtocols` is `"http1" | "http2"`.

+The option `httpProtocol` can be set to either `"http2"` or `"http1"` (the default).
+This controls what links to `http://` will use.
+Note that no web server will likely support HTTP/2 unencrypted.

+`httpsProtocol` is an array of supported protocols to negotiate over https.
+It defaults to `[ "http2", "http1" ]`, but can be swapped to prefer HTTP/1(.1) rather than HTTP/2, or to require one of them by only containing that protocol.

+### HTTP/1

+HTTP/2 allows for multiple concurrent streams (requests) over the same session (socket).
+HTTP/1 has no such feature, so commonly, clients open a set of connections and re-use them to allow for concurrency.

+The `http1` options object can be used to configure this.

+#### Keep-alive

+`http1.keepAlive` defaults to false, but can be set to true, to allow connections to linger so that they can be reused.
+The `http1.keepAliveMsecs` time (defaults to 1000ms, i.e. 1s) specifies the delay before keep-alive probing.

+#### Sockets

+`http1.maxSockets` defines the maximum sockets to allow per origin, and `http1.maxFreeSockets` the maximum number of lingering sockets, waiting to be re-used for new requests.

+`http1.timeout` defines the HTTP/1 timeout.

 ## Errors